Xamarsia/photo-sharing-platform-frontend/README.md

 ## UI Prototype

-This frontend application was designed in Figma prior to development, resulting in a clear and visually appealing user interface.
+This frontend application has been designed in Figma prior to development.

 The design process in Figma ensured that the layout, color schemes, typography, and overall aesthetics aligned with the project goals.